Dahi Handi

 During the event, which takes place during August or September on the day after Krishna Janmashtami.
 It involves communities hanging a clay pot filled with yogurt (dahi), butter, or another milk-based food at a convenient or tall height.
-Young men and boys form teams, make a human pyramid, and attempt to reach or break the pot.
+Young men and women form teams, make a human pyramid, and attempt to reach or break the pot.
 As they do so, people surround them, sing, play music, and cheer them on.
 It is a public spectacle, and an old tradition.
 More recently, Dahi Handi was lavished with media coverage, prize money and commercial sponsorships.
 The event is based on the legend of the god Krishna along with his friends mischievously stealing butter and other curd from neighbouring homes in Gokul as a child.
 He is also called Makhan chor or butter thief.
 The neighbours would try to avert his mischief by hanging the pots high out of his reach, but Krishna would find creative ways to reach them.

-Legend

-The child-god Krishna and his friends used to form human pyramids to break pots hung from the ceilings of neighbourhood houses, in order to steal curd and butter.
-This was in Vrindavana, a village in Uttar Pradesh, India, where Krishna was brought up.
-According to a legend, though there was an ample supply of milk products, the children were denied the nourishment during the evil king Kamsa's rule because the king seized the milk products produced.
-Krishna with his friends would steal and share the milk products.
-In the Hindu tradition, Krishna is also referred to as Makkan chor (butter thief).